Siege of Philippsburg (1644)

 The siege of Philippsburg (25 August – 12 September 1644) was a French siege of the Rhine fortress of Philippsburg during the Thirty Years' War.
-After the battle of Freiburg in early August, the French under the Duc d'Enghien refrained from attacking the city and marched north to besiege Philippsburg instead.
+After the battle of Freiburg in early August, the French under the Duc d'Enghien refrained from attacking the city and marched north to besiege the imperial-held Philippsburg instead.
 The place fell after a two-week siege.

-The French took Worms, Oppenheim, Mainz and Landau over the following weeks.
+With Philippsburg and the subsequent capture of Mainz, the French took control of the northern Rhine valley, enabling them to launch offensives into the interior of Germany and against Bavaria, the emperor's most important ally.
+Afterwards, the Bavarian Elector Maximilian believed that the war could no longer be won by military means and urged Emperor Ferdinand III to conclude a separate peace with France.

 Prelude

-Philippsburg Fortress, named after Speyer's Prince-Bishop Philipp Christoph von Sötern, had been built in the former village of Udenheim because the bishop initially felt threatened by his Protestant neighbours, the Margraviate of Baden-Durlach and the Electoral Palatinate.
-Both foiled first attempts of Sötern to fortify the place in 1618.
+Philippsburg Fortress, named after Speyer's Prince-Bishop Philipp Christoph von Sötern, had been built in the former village of Udenheim because the bishop felt threatened by his Protestant neighbours, the Margraviate of Baden-Durlach and the Electoral Palatinate.
+Both foiled the first attempts of Sötern to fortify the place in 1618.
 In autumn 1621, the Protestant mercenaries of Ernst von Mansfeld pillaged the area.
-Sötern was too weak to resist Mansfeld's army so he retreated with his few men to Udenheim that he fortified again.
+Sötern was too weak to resist Mansfeld's army, so he retreated with his few men to Udenheim that he fortified again.
 The Catholic victories at Wimpfen and Höchst in 1622 allowed Sötern to finish the construction until spring 1623.

-Soon, Prince-Bishop and Archbishop-Elector of Trier Philipp Christoph fell out with Spain which occupied parts of the Electoral Palatinate around Frankenthal to secure the Spanish road, its critical military route to the Netherlands that transported troops and supplies for the Eighty Years' War.
+Soon, Prince-Bishop and Archbishop-Elector of Trier Philipp Christoph fell out with Spain which occupied parts of the Electoral Palatinate around Frankenthal to secure the Spanish road, its critical military route to the Netherlands during the Eighty Years' War.
 Out of fear of military occupation by Spain, Bishop Sötern instead sought support from France.
 When a second threat approached by the rapid advance of Protestant Sweden in 1632, Sötern tried to hand over his fortresses Ehrenbreitstein and Philippsburg to France.
 While Ehrenbreitstein was successfully handed over, Philippsburg's commander Caspar Baumberger refused and continued to hold the fortress in the name of Emperor Ferdinand II.
 The Swedes captured it in January 1634 with the help of their German allies but it was recaptured by Caspar Baumberger in a surprise attack one year later.